Big Mood

 Big Mood is a British dark comedy-drama series.
-The first series was broadcast on Channel 4 on 28 March 2024.
+The first season was broadcast on Channel 4 on 28 March 2024.
 The series is written and created by Camilla Whitehill, directed by Rebecca Asher, and starring Nicola Coughlan and Lydia West.

-A second season was confirmed in February 2025.
+A second season of Big Mood was confirmed in February 2025..
+It was released on 16 April 2026.

 Synopsis

 Maggie (Coughlan) and Eddie (West) have been best friends for a decade but can the friendship survive in a landscape of increased work, life and mental health pressures?